ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 ## What types of advanced deployment options are available?
 {: #ibm-hlfsupport-console-adv-deployment-options}

-The Build a network tutorial is useful for learning how to set up a basic network by using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+The Build a network tutorial is useful for learning how to set up a basic network by using the Fabric Operations Console.
 But each use case has its own customizations that are required for a production network.
 When you are ready to explore additional configuration settings, this topic describes the optional customizations that are available and the considerations they require.
 The following table describes the types of customizations you can consider for each node type:

 |  | Description | CA | Peer | Ordering node | When to perform |
 |-----|-----|-----|-----|----|----|